travigd/documentation/introduction/subscriptions.md

 ## Persistent Subscriptions

-<span class="note">Persistent subscriptions are currently in development, they are scheduled for inclusion in the upcoming version 3.1.0.
-To use them now, build the dev branch.</span>
+<span class="note">Persistent subscriptions only exists in version 3.2.0 and above.</span>

 This kind of subscriptions supports the "competing consumers" messaging pattern.
 The subscription state is stored server side in the Event Store and allows for at-least-once delivery guarantees across multiple consumers on the same stream.